spring-epfl/spring22-TomDemont/README.md

 For ease of use and avoid exporting this variable with `export FLASK_ENV=development`, this variable can be written in the `.flaskenv` file.

 * `SECRET_KEY`: used to sign session cookies.
 See [SECRET_KEY doc](https://flask.palletsprojects.com/en/2.1.x/config/#SECRET_KEY)
-* `DATABASE_URL`: the URL of the used Database.
+* `DATABASE_URL`: the URL of the Database.
 See [SQLALCHEMY_DATABASE_URI doc](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/#configuration-keys)
 * `MAIL_SERVER` and `MAIL_PORT`: the server and port to use for outgoing mail support.
 * `MAIL_USE_TLS`: whether the outgoing mail should be sent using STARTTLS.
-True if the variable is set to anything.
+True if the variable is set to anything non-empty.
 * `MAIL_USE_SSL`: whether the outgoing mail should be sent using SSL.
-True if the variable is set to anything.
+True if the variable is set to anything non-empty.
 * `MAIL_USERNAME` and `MAIL_PASSWORD`: credentials to use for connection to the mail server.
 * `ADMIN`: the admin mail address for sending logging errors
-* `MAIL_DEFAULT_SENDER`: the mail sender for mail support
+* `MAIL_DEFAULT_SENDER`: the mail sender for mail support.
+See [Flask-Mail](https://pythonhosted.org/Flask-Mail/#configuring-flask-mail)
 * `MAIL_TEST_RECEIVER_FORMAT`: a Python format string for an email address using [plussed addressed email](https://bitwarden.com/help/generator/#username-types).
 Only used for development and user generation, to test receive student user email addresses.
 * `MATCHES_PER_TEAM`: determines how many matches each team will be assigned at every round (should be less than the number of teams - 1)
 * `MATCHES_PER_PAGE`: determines the number of matches to display on the `/index` page